RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band/index.md

 ## Save your project { .save }

-Give your program a name, by typing one into the text box above the stage.
+Give your program a name, by typing one into the text box in the top-left corner.

 You can then click 'File' and then 'Save now' to save your project.